jacob10080/Bot/README.md

 Notifications:
-Some code may be unavailable
-Some code may not be the correct code
+Some code may be unavailable and Some code may not be the correct code